ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ## Analysis

 The data set is deceptively simple.
-It contains three csv files with a minimal number of columns.
+It contains three JSON files with a minimal number of fields.

 #### Profile
 "Profile" contains the information on the simulated users.
 There are 17000 users in total.
 A user is defined by four demographics: age, gender, income, and membership date.
 Data is not necessarily complete...